 Accordingly, issues of parenthood, homes, bodies and space that first appeared in Bourgeois’ Femme Maison (Woman House) drawings from the 1940s and totemic Personages sculptures from a few years later are never finally treated as in certain artists’ therapeutic art practices.
 Instead, Bourgeois delved further into that rich childhood material, investing her art with new creative vigor in the 1960s after a hiatus of several years.

-evidence).
+(pun intended, and backed up with evidence).
 Distinctly feminist implications in her work also crystallized during this phase, like the breakout work The Destruction of the Father

 (1974) that features a family of amorphous blobs devouring their